-You can use it straight from the bottle.
-Try applying it to the stamp with a sponge brush or make up sponge.
+Lumiere is versatile, and can be used straight from the bottle.
+Try applying it to a stamp with a sponge brush, or makeup sponge.

-You can use Jacquard Airfix to set our acrylic textile paints (Dye-Na-Flow, Lumiere, Textile Colors & Neopaque).
-Add 1 tsp. per quart and let cure for 24 hours.
-The Airfix and paint mixture is good for six hours so add it to the paint right before you are going to use it.
-Use in a well ventilated area.
+You can use Jacquard Airfix to set Lumiere, as well as the methods mentioned below.
+(Add 1 tsp per quart, and let cure for 24 hours.
+The Airfix and paint mixture is good for six hours.
+Use in a well ventilated area.)